-- A repeater connects two cable segments, sends all electrical signals received from one segment to the other segment without waiting for the complete frame to arrive. - A repeater does not have a physical address; it directly attaches to the Ethernet cables on both ends.
+- A repeater connects two cable segments, amplifies and sends all electrical signals received from one segment to the other segment without waiting for the complete frame to arrive. - A repeater does not have a physical address; it directly attaches to the Ethernet cables on both ends.

-- maximum-size Ethernet segment maximum-size Ethernet segment direct connection - •The maximum number of repeaters between any two hosts in an Ethernet segment is 4. - A repeater propagates a copy of all electrical signals (including collision, interference) received in one segment onto another.
+- •The maximum number of repeaters between any two hosts in an Ethernet segment is 4. - A repeater propagates a copy of all electrical signals (including collision, interference) received in one segment onto another.